 Net position represents the difference between assets, deferred outflows of resources, liabilities and deferred inflows of resources.
 Net investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any borrowings used for the acquisition, construction or improvement of those assets.
 In addition, deferred outflows of resources and deferred inflows of resources that are attributable to the acquisition, construction, or improvement of those assets or related debt also are included in the net investment in capital assets component of net position.
 Net position is reported as restricted when there are limitations imposed on its use either through the enabling legislation adopted by LAFCO or through external restrictions imposed by creditors, grantors, laws or regulations of other governments.
-LAFCO applies restricted net position is available.
+LAFCO applies restricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position is available.